kylantis/fusion-ui/README.md

 We currently support Java, but support for other languages is coming soon.
 If you want to add support for your favorite server-side language, feel free to issue a PR.

 This repository contains the tools needed to compile ui component libraries for the Kylantis enterprise server (or any server that implements the fusion archiecture).
 The tools include:
-- The core compiler
+- The template compiler
 - UI rendering engine
 - Schema modelling tooling
 - Sample components

-The sample components to help you quickly learn how to build your own components.
-The sample components are provided for your reference and based on Lightning Design, but you can use any css library of your choice.
-There are almost 100 UI components for you to choose from.
+Out of the box, we provide 100+ reference components to help you quickly learn how to build your own components.
+These reference components are based on Salesforce Lightning Design, but you can use any css library of your choice.

 ### Philosophy